eswong610/user-guide-docs/docs/setting.md

 ## Step 3 - Logging Onto Mongodb Atlas

-Log into mongodb atlas using your email and password.
+1. Log into Mongodb Atlas using your email and password.

 You should be redirected into this page if you have already set up a free cluster.